daniily000/clean-city/README.md

 4. see the history of your requests and their statuses
 5. use status system for users (depending on the number of successful cleanups on user reports)
 6. share status in social networks.
-7. (In progress) AR extension, to display already fixed points in the camera with luminous markers (so that when looking at the camera, the user immediately understands whether the dump is already damaged or not)
+7. AR extension, to display already fixed points in the camera with luminous markers (so that when looking at the camera, the user immediately understands whether the dump is already damaged or not)

 ## Requirements
 - Android API 21+